‘DWTS’ Reveals Former ‘Facts Of Life’ Star Paired With Val Chmerkovskiy For Season 27

 “They are so supportive and they are so inspiring and they send me texts every day,” the actress said.
 “They teach me every day.
 They are two of the bravest little young women I would say that I know, and so I’m trying to show them that mom can be brave, too.”

-McKeon’s Facts of Life co-star Kim Fields, who also competed in season 22, made it all the way to week seven.
+McKeon’s Facts of Life co-star Kim Fields, who also competed in Season 22, made it all the way to week seven.

 Chmerkovskiy will be competing against his fiancée, Jenna Johnson, who won her first mirrorball trophy alongside her partner Olympic medalist Adam Rippon on the special Athletes edition of the series that aired in May of this year.